shopsys/shopsys/docs/configuration/how-to-set-up-domains-and-locales.md

 php phing domains-db-functions-create
 ```

-#### 3.5 Multilang attributes
+#### 3.5 Multilingual attributes

 Demo data of Shopsys Platform are prepared only for `en` and `cs` locales.
-If you have set a different locale, you can use `translations-dump` that will create new translation files in `translations` directory and you can translate your demo data in `dataFixtures.xx.po` file.
+If you have set a different locale, you can use `translations-dump` that will create new translation files in `translations` directory, and you can translate your demo data in `dataFixtures.xx.po` file.

 #### 3.6 Locale in administration

 Administration is by default in `en` locale.
-This means that for example, product list in administration tries to display translations of product names in `en` locale.
+This means that for example, a product list in administration tries to display translations of product names in `en` locale.
-If you want to switch it to the another locale, set a parameter `shopsys.admin_locale` in your `config/parameters_common.yaml` configuration to desired locale.
+If you want to switch it to another locale, set a parameter `shopsys.admin_locale` in your `config/parameters_common.yaml` configuration to desired locale.
-However, the selected locale has to be one of registered domains locale.
+However, the selected locale has to be one of registered domain locales.
-When you change admin locale, you have to update acceptance tests, to have administration use cases tested properly.
+When you change admin locale, you have to update acceptance tests to have administration use cases tested properly.

 You can change administration translations by adding messages into your `translations/messages.xx.po`.